DataFire/Integrations/integrations/generated/azure_azsadmin_fileshare/README.md

 ## Definitions

 ### FileShare
-* FileShare `object`: Representation of a file share resource.
+* FileShare `object`: Object that contains properties of the file share resource.
   * properties [FileShareModel](#filesharemodel)
   * id `string`: URI of the resource.
-  * location `string`: Region Location of resource.
+  * location `string`: The region where the resource is located.
   * name `string`: Name of the resource.
-  * tags `object`: List of key value pairs.
+  * tags `object`: List of key-value pairs.
   * type `string`: Type of resource.

 ### FileShareList
 * FileShareList `object`: Pageable list of fabric file share locations.
-  * value `array`: List of fabric file shares for this page.
+  * value `array`: List of fabric file shares.
     * items [FileShare](#fileshare)

 ### FileShareModel
 * FileShareModel `object`: Properties of a file share resource.
-  * associatedVolume `string`: Associated volume Id.
+  * associatedVolume `string`: Associated volume ID.
   * uncPath `string`: The UNCPath for the fileshare.